Review by Frank Plowright

 Welcome to the Jungle was artist Ardian Syaf’s big break, and while the basic talent is on display, so is the lack of experience.
 He draws much of the story with the viewpoint closed in on characters and events, when it’s just crying out for the impact some distance would bring, and for the world building detail.
 He draws great slavering beasts, and a couple of establishing shots of teeth on display impress, but Syaf never varies the method, and he’s also not great at drawing Dresden’s classic Volkswagen Beetle, delivering a version that’s squashed by the panel borders.
 Amusingly, though, and dating the story, the car’s still all blue rather than fitted with the multicoloured replacement panels of later in the series.

 This is unlikely to convert anyone not already deeply involved with Dresden and his world.
 It needs more originality, and the novel aspects that are present needed to be brought out more.
 Butcher’s on more familiar territory with the next graphic novel as he adapts the first Dresden story, Storm Front.
-Both are collected in paperback along with the following Full Moon in the first Omnibus edition.
+Both are collected in paperback along with the following Full Moon in the first paerback Omnibus.